fenago/ml-bootcamp/Lab_4.md

 Now
 we can use this model for scoring real customers and think about our marketing campaign for preventing churn.
-In the next chapter, we will see how to deploy this model in a production
+In the next lab, we will see how to deploy this model in a production